Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 Can parents/legal guardians register by telephone, fax, or e-mail?

-The International Welcome Centre and schools do not accept registration applications by telephone, fax, or e-mail, as staff need to verify the authenticity of original documentation.
-Documents that are written in a foreign language need to be translated into English and notarized.
-Any missing documents may delay the processing time for your child’s file.
+• Documents that are written in a foreign language need to be translated into English.
+Any missing documents delay the processing time for your file.

 If I register my child during July and August, will it take a long time?